 Lillian Arlene Johnson, called “Arlene” by her family and friends, passed away Wednesday, March 18, 2020 at the age of 91.

-A private family graveside service will be at Summit Cemetery in Morris.
+A private family graveside service was held at Summit Cemetery in Morris.

 Arlene was born on February 11, 1929, in Lead, South Dakota, the second child of Clifford and Lucille (Burbidge) Edwards.
 Growing up in the Black Hills, Arlene loved to walk and hike around the hills and woods surrounding the town enjoying God’s beauty.
 Walking continued to be a favorite exercise throughout her life.